 Originally, ketogenic diets were used to treat medical conditions like epilepsy, diabetes, polycystic ovary syndrome (PCOS), Alzheimer’s and others.
 Like any diet, the keto diet should be followed under medical supervision because recommended macronutrients ratios might vary from person to person depending on activity level, nutrition needs, and stress levels.

 4. Paleo diet

-Often, better energy levels and an improved overall well being are reported.
-It often does lead to weight loss and health improvements.
+- Paleo often does lead to weight loss and health improvements.
 However, this is mostly due to the fact that the diet doesn’t include processed foods and mainly more healthy and less caloric-dense foods.

-A lot of Paleo followers say they struggle with digestive issues when eating grains, gluten, legumes or dairy.
+- Some paleo followers say they struggle with digestive issues when eating grains, gluten, legumes or dairy.
 However, the digestive abilities of modern humans are different from those living during the stone age.
 Therefore, the excluded food groups shouldn’t be problematic.
 Of course, every person and body functions differently.
 An allergy or intolerance shouldn’t be played down.

 5. Juice fasting or detox diet

 Juice fasting, also known as juice cleansing, is a diet in which a person only consumes fruit and vegetable juices.
 It’s usually done in order to detoxify the body or lose weight.
 Common juice fasts last several days to several weeks.
 Here’s what you need to know before signing up for that cleanse: